 French Bulldogs are one of the most popular dog breeds worldwide.
 This is due to their loving and friendly personalities, as well their ease of care.
 Often referred to as ‘Frenchie’s, these adorable little pooches were bred with a purpose in mind and are still serving that purpose to this day.
 But, what were French Bulldogs bred for?

 French Bulldogs, like many breeds, were developed in England in the 19th century.
 They are a combination of Bulldogs and a small, stout local terrier.
-The French Bulldog was bred as a companion animal and has become very popular in recent years.
-The French Bulldog is an easy-going breed that is content to lay around the house and enjoy the company of their owner.
+Initially, the French Bulldog was bred as a companion animal and has become very popular in recent years.
+The breed was also associated with lace workers in the region who valued them as ratters, a job they were adept at due to their alert and muscular build.
+Today, the question arises, “what are French Bulldogs bred to do?”
+Beyond their historical roles, they now excel in providing companionship and joy to their human counterparts.

 Physical Characteristics